-In all other situations not covered in the above, a Minor Penalty may result for "too many Players on the ice"
+In all other situations not covered in the above, a Minor Penalty may result for "too many Players on the ice" → Rule 74 - Too Many Players on the Ice.

 71.2.
 ANNOUNCEMENT

 The Referee shall request that the Public Address Announcer make the following announcement: "Play has been stopped due to premature substitution for the Goalkeeper."